voxpupuli/puppet-chrony/REFERENCE.md

 ##### `bindaddress`

-Data type: `Optional[Stdlib::IP::Address]`
+Data type: `Array[Stdlib::IP::Address]`

-Address of an interface on which chronyd will listen for NTP traffic.
+Array of addresses of interfaces on which chronyd will listen for NTP traffic.
+Listens on all addresses if left empty.

-Default value: ``undef``
+Default value: `[]`

 ##### `bindcmdaddress`